ndizeyedavid/ECM/README.md

 _This is version 1.0.0 of the project, more updates will be done soon_

+⚠️ try writing the wrong password like 6-7 times, and comment what you've seen😁, by the way password is 123

 # ESSA Student Cards Management System (ECM)

 This project is a desktop application built with Electron Forge to manage student cards for ESSA Nyarugunga school.
 It offers a user-friendly interface to streamline the creation, editing, and printing of student cards.